Diverse Misinformation: Impacts of Human Biases on Detection of Deepfakes on Networks: Introduction

-This paper adopts a multidisciplinary approach to answer these questions and understand their impacts.
-First, we use a survey analysis to measure individual biases related to deepfake detection.
-There is abundant research suggesting the demographics of observers and observed parties influence the observer's judgment and sometimes actions toward the observed party. \cite{ebner2020uncovering, lloyd2017black, bond2022racial, klaczynski2020gender, macchi2011age} In an effort to avoid assumptions about any demographic group, we chose four specific biases to explore vis-\`a-vis deepfakes: \textbf{(Question 1) Priming bias:} How much does classification accuracy depend on participants being primed about the potential of a video being fake?
-Our participants are not primed on the meaning of deepfakes and are not explicitly looking for them. \textbf{(Question 2) Prior knowledge:} Does accuracy depend on how often the viewer uses social media and whether they have previously heard of deepfakes? \textbf{(Question 3) Homophily bias:} Are humans better classifiers of video content if the perceived demographic of the video persona matches their own identity? \textbf{(Question 4) Heterophily bias:} Inversely, are humans more accurate if the perceived demographic of the video persona does not match their own?
+This paper adopts a multidisciplinary approach to answer these questions and understand their possible impacts.
+First, we use a survey analysis to explore individual biases related to deepfake detection.
+There is abundant research suggesting the demographics of observers and observed parties influence the observer's judgment and sometimes actions toward the observed party. \cite{ebner2020uncovering, lloyd2017black, bond2022racial, klaczynski2020gender, macchi2011age} In an effort to avoid assumptions about any demographic group, we chose four specific biases to analyze vis-\`a-vis deepfakes: (Question 1) Priming bias: How much does classification accuracy depend on participants being primed about the potential of a video being fake?
+Our participants are not primed on the meaning of deepfakes and are not told to be explicitly looking for them prior to beginning the survey.
+Importantly, we do not explicitly vary the priming of our participants but we compare their accuracy to a previous study with a similar design but primed participants \cite{groh2022deepfake}.
+Participants are debriefed after the completion of the survey questions and then asked to guess the deepfake status of the videos they watched.
+More information about our survey methodology and why the study was formulated as a deceptive survey can be seen in section \ref{section:methods}.
+(Question 2) Prior knowledge: Does accuracy depend on how often the viewer uses social media and whether they have previously heard of deepfakes?
+Here, we ask participants to evaluate their own knowledge and use their personal assessment to answer this research question.
+(Question 3) Homophily bias: Are humans better classifiers of video content if the perceived demographic of the video persona matches their own identity?
+(Question 4) Heterophily bias: Inversely, are humans more accurate if the perceived demographic of the video persona does not match their own?
 We then use results from the survey to develop an idealized mathematical model to theoretically explore population-level dynamics of diverse misinformation on online social networks.
-Altogether, this allows us to hypothesize the \textit{mechanisms} and \textit{impacts} of diverse misinformation, as illustrated in Fig.~\ref{fig:cartoon}.
+Altogether, this allows us to hypothesize the mechanisms and possible impacts of diverse misinformation, as illustrated in Fig.~\ref{fig:cartoon}.